MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 6. If **Microsoft Update** page appears, select whether you want to use Microsoft Update and click **Next**.
 If you've already chosen to use Microsoft Update on this computer, this page won't appear.
 7. In **Installation location**, use the default path or type a different installation path for the VMM program files, and then click **Next**.
 8. In **Database configuration**:
-	- 	[Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server
+	- 	[Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server.
 	-  If you're using a remote SQL instance, specify the SQL server computer name.
 	-	If SQL server runs on the VMM server, type the name of the VMM server, or type **localhost**.
 If the SQL Server is in a cluster, type the cluster name.
 	- Don't specify a port value if you're using local SQL server, or if your remote SQL server uses the default port (1443).